Orrison/KevMonkSnippets/_popupModal/readme.md

 3. CSS styling will most likely need to happen to make the embeded section look good.
 All the sections content is surrounded by a #popupModal ID that can be used in styling

+Created by Chris Ullyott, modified to work in standard Ekk360 structure by Kevin Ullyott

 Enjoy!